The physics of drones: stability and flight

 • Technological development: Continuous improvement of stabilization systems.

-Introduction to drone physics
+Introduction to the physics of drones

 The fundamental principles of drone flight